 In most countries, including the US, there are still no regulated and enforced guidelines for beauty products.
 At last count, less than 20% of the more than 10,000 ingredients found in personal care products have ever been tested for safety by cosmetic industry reviewers.
 Even products claiming to be “natural” or labeled “made with organic ingredients” can’t be presumed to be clean or safe because standards governing these claims still allow a host of untested ingredients to be included.
 What’s more, companies are under no legal obligation to report health problems from their products to the FDA, nor do regulators assess the safety of products before they hit the shelves.

 Toxins we ingest go through the kidneys and liver are processed by special enzymes to help break down and eliminate many of them.
-However, any toxins that do make it through the skin bypass this filter and may enter directly into the bloodstream or lymphatic system.
-How much & which toxins will fully penetrate the skin remains open to debate and is influenced by the condition of the skin, the chemical in question and the size of the molecules.
-Those that do reach the bloodstream & lymphatic system can build up over time, potentially contributing to a host of health problems from cancer to endocrine system issues, reproductive issues to neurological problems.
+However, any toxins that do make it through the skin bypass this filter and may enter directly into the blood stream or lymphatic system.
+How much & which toxins reach the bloodstream and lymphatic system remains open to debate and will be influenced by the condition of the skin, the chemical in question and the size of the molecules.
+Those that do reach the bloodstream & lymphatic system can build up over time, potentially contributing to a host of health problems from cancer to endocrine system issues, reproductive problems to neurological issues.

 3. By entering through structures like hair follicles or sweat ducts, called transappendageal.